 On Thursday mornings, the entire department meets to discuss well-prepared, interesting cases presented by a resident and a staff member.
 Under the direction of the staff conference leader, problems ranging from clinical management to the application of related basic sciences are discussed.
-This conference also provides excellent preparation for oral board examinations.
-There is also a progressive conference schedule, which takes the resident through all of the various major areas of anesthesia, and a Journal Club.
+This conference also provides excellent preparation for oral board examinations which complements our mock oral exam series, wherein all CA-2 and CA-3 residents receive practice oral exams three times per year.
 Guest lecturers bring their expertise to the department about once a month.

 Residents are encouraged to participate in both ongoing and new clinical studies and quality improvement (QI) initiatives in their second and third years.
 Research electives are available wherein residents can take leadership roles in such clinical research and QI projects.